Glen-tech/Project-Network-Programming/README.md

-client.cpp : Via hier kan de gebruiker commando's geven voor de data te filteren van 3 verschillende sensoren

-reciever.cpp : De samengestelde bericht van de ESP32 wordt hier ontleed en gefilterd aan de hand van de commando wat het binnenkrijgt.

-NetworkProgramming.ino : Hier zit de code in van de ESP32 voor 2 sensoren aan te sturen.
-1 bericht wordt om de seconden verzonden met de data van beide sensoren.
-Voor 3de sensor gebeurt via andere esp32.
-Deze code is in productie.
+Here is the final version of the project.

+client.cpp : Here the user can give commando's for filtering of sensor data of 2 diffrent sensors.

+reciever.cpp : The parsed message will be disected and filters , this depends on with commando it recieves

+NetworkProgramming.ino : Here is the code of the ESP32 for reading the data sensors + communication to the broker.
+This TCP connection is made by zrmq library.